User pool authentication flow - Amazon Cognito

 • Include ALLOW_ADMIN_USER_PASSWORD_AUTH (formerly known as ADMIN_NO_SRP_AUTH) in the ExplicitAuthFlow parameter when you call CreateUserPoolClient or UpdateUserPoolClient.

 • Add ALLOW_ADMIN_USER_PASSWORD_AUTH to the list of Authentication flows for your app client.
 Configure app clients on the App integration tab in your user pool, under App clients and analytics.
-For more information, see User pool app clients.
+For more information, see Application-specific settings with app clients.

 Custom authentication flow